Character voice is a hard thing to write.

-Most internal voice will only appear in first person and limited third person, which usually follows a main character.
+Most internal voice will only appear in first person and limited third person, which usually follows the main character.

 Note: internal voice is almost exclusive to written forms of storytelling.
 Film, theater, and video games can only express internal voice through narration.

 External voice is how your characters speak and express themselves to others.